MOSAMI00/Mobile-application-development/README.md

 # Mobile-application-development
-Accounting blog application in Dart language with Flutter framework
+Accounting blog application in Dart language with Flutter framework Hello this is the first change